Chapter 1 : Spiders, Dragons, and Love

 “Now, now, Fluffy, it's on'y me,” Hagrid said, putting me down momentarily.
 Fluffy?
 Is there only one dog in here?
 The dog didn't listen to him, but Hagrid did not give up.
 After a moment or two of silence on Hagrid's part, there was a high-pitched flute noise surrounding the room.
 It is not the best tune I have ever heard, but it definitely made the dog keep quiet.
 Hagrid picked me back up and continued on with his journey.

-At last, after a few more pauses and odd words from Hagrid's mouth (I assume they were passwords to advance through many different rooms) he put me down.
-The darkness went away as he pulled the blanket off of my face and draped it over his arm once more.
+At last, after a few more pauses here and there, he put me down.
+The darkness went away as he pulled the blanket off of my surface and draped it over his arm once more.
 Finally, I am able to see his face completely.
 It is hard to see past his black, bushy beard and hair, but his eyes are locked into my mirrored glance.
 He is definitely intrigued by what I can do, but I don't think he entirely believes it.
 In the end, he winds up telling me exactly what he wants.

 Hagrid wants a dragon, a bright-eyed spider, and a beautiful woman to call his own.
 He describes to me exactly how he wants them, too.
 I tell him what his life would be like if he had everything he wished for.
 I get him to imagine his fiery, green scaly beast wrapped around his leg.
 Its black eyes are staring directly at Hagrid before him.
 His horns are aching to be scratched by the rough hands of Hagrid, so the giant complies to the dragon's wishes.
 A smile spreads on the real Hagrid's plump lips as I tell him about the life he wishes for.
 He doesn't even bother looking around him to see if the images I show him are real.
 Harry and Dumbledore did.

 Next I told him about the spider he always wanted.
-Luckily the dragon never saw the spider, or else it would have made an easy meal.
 The spider crawled over Hagrid's shoulder, his eyes bright and glossy, not dull and milky like Hagrid seemed to be used to.
 The spider was at least the size of Hagrid's head, and it was only a baby.
 Its pincers snapped happily as Hagrid reached over his shoulder to pet it.
 With this last movement Hagrid looked to see a shoulder with no spider on it.
 He looked back at me and the spider reappeared.
-He repeated this routine with his leg before he realised everything he sees are only things I am telling him.
+He repeats this routine with his leg before he realises everything he sees are only things I tell him.
 I am showing him.

 A woman walks up behind Hagrid.
 She is as tall as him, but not particularly as wide.
 She is strangely beautiful for a woman that is half giant.
 Fitting the two of them into my mirror image is a stretch, but I can do it.
 She places an oversized, manicured hand on his broad shoulder and then rests her chin on top of it.
 She has beautiful blue eyes like Dumbledore's, and her hair waves down past her shoulders in red locks.
 She smiles at Hagrid, resting the top of her head in the nape of his neck as she does so.
 Again Hagrid reaches for his shoulder, the opposite one this time, and is disappointed to feel no real woman there.